reddyvamsibme/MEMAM/README.md

 3. The encryption and decryption is username and password specific, we have displayed the actual combination in the code for beginers to understand and verify the code
 4. The excess use of global variables can be avoided but that will fail the GUI refresh rate
 5. If the refresh rate is slow on GUI,especially Windows OS, please stop all background processes.
+6. Make sure to install either pip or brew install incase of errors with import.

 ## Code Architecture
 * **Class Input**